On Ternary Quotients of Cubic Hecke Algebras

 By a theorem of Coxeter, $\Gamma_n$ is finite if and only if $n \leq 5$.
-Moreover, in this case it is a finite complex reflection group, and a conjecture of Broué, Malle and Rouquier predicts that $\kk \Gamma_n$ for $n \leq 5$ admits a flat deformation similar to the presentation of the ordinary Hecke algebra as a deformation of $\kk \mathfrak{S}_n$.
-To our knowledge, this conjecture has been checked for $\Gamma_n$ when $n = 3,4$ (see \cite{BM}, Satz 4.7), but not for $n = 5$.
-Partly stimulated by this conjecture, the authors of \cite{FUNARBELLIN} construct a deformation of $K_n(\gamma)$ (still finitely generated).
+Moreover, in this case it is a finite complex reflection group, and, as was conjectured by Brou\'e, Malle and Rouquier, $\kk \Gamma_n$ for $n \leq 5$ admits a flat deformation similar to the presentation of the ordinary Hecke algebra as a deformation of $\kk \mathfrak{S}_n$.
+This has been proved in \cite{BM}, Satz 4.7 for $n = 3,4$, and recently in \cite{G32} for $n=5$.
+Partly stimulated by this conjecture, the authors of \cite{FUNARBELLIN} constructed a deformation of $K_n(\gamma)$ (still finitely generated).

 The main motivation in \cite{FUNAR} and \cite{FUNARBELLIN} is to construct link invariants.
 In \cite{FUNAR} it is claimed that $K_n(-1)$ admits a Markov trace with values in $\Z/6\Z$.
 A more general statement is claimed in \cite{FUNARBELLIN}, that the constructed deformation provides a link invariant with values in some extended ring.
 Around 2004-2005, S. Orevkov pointed out a gap in a part of \cite{FUNARBELLIN} devoted to the proof of the invariance of the trace under Markov moves, which originates in \cite{FUNAR}.
 In 2008, the second author of the present paper noticed that, when $\kk$ is a field of characteristic 0, the 'tower of algebras' $K_n(1)$ collapsed, more precisely that $K_n(1) = 0$ for $n \geq 5$ (see theorem \ref{theodif23} below).
 However, when $\kk = \Z$, this tower does not collapse.
 This can be seen from the fact that the natural group morphisms $\Gamma_n \onto C_3$ induce morphisms $\Z \Gamma_n \onto \Z C_3 \onto (\Z/8\Z)C_3$ which factorize through $K_n(1)$.